Early Years Phase

 - Expressive Arts and Design

 Playing and exploring, active learning and creating and thinking critically support children’s learning across the 7 areas of learning.

-Observations are recorded using an online system, Early Excellence Assessment Tracker (EEXAT).
+Observations are currently recorded using an online system, Early Excellence Assessment Tracker (EEXAT).
 Parents can view and contribute to their child’s learning journey at home by means of a secure log on.